-The process map used to show the flow of paperwork is one of the seven most-used process maps that we are describing in our process map series.
+The document process map is used to show the flow of paperwork.
+It is one of the seven most-used process maps describied in our process map series.
 The document map displays visually what information you should expect to receive, and from whom.
 It also shows you what information you are expected to produce for someone else.
 Document maps show all input and output documents used.

 For an example, let’s go back to my family vacation story.
 One of my usual stops before any family vacation is AAA for a TripTik.
 You get a custom-printed series of roadmaps showing the territory that you plan to traverse.
 Tall skinny pages are comb-bound into a book.
 The route is highlighted, usually with an orange highlighter that is easy to see in daylight and darkness.

 In our vacation travel example, a TripTik map page could serve as an output document from the navigator to the driver at the “provide directions” step.
 Sure, after several hours on the road my wife might just tell me where to go.
 But she might better show me where to go.
 With experience, we have agreed that a highlighted TripTik removes all ambiguity between right turns and left and otherwise clarifies the navigator’s intentions.

 Look at the first row labeled “Navigator.”
 She obtains a TripTik map and tourist brochures (received from outside the process).
 The navigator executes the ‘plan route’ process step and produces a ‘highlighted route’ and ‘turn-by-turn instructions’ for the Driver.
 All four documents are, literally, physical documents, and thus are shown on the map.